vim-advent-calendar/vimways.org/content/2019/vim-and-the-working-directory/index.md

 /foo/bar
 ```

-Setting the working directory allows you (among other things), to type relative
+Setting the working directory allows you, among other things, to type relative
 paths instead of full paths.

-For instance, let's assume you have some `C` code in `/path/to/foo/src`, you
+For instance, let's assume you have some C code in `/path/to/foo/src`, and you
-need to edit the source code for
-`bar` and its header.
+need to edit the source code for `bar` and its header.

 You could run: